eduMFA/eduMFA/doc/installation/system/inifile.rst

 The monitoring module takes care of writing values with timestamps to a store.
 This is used e.g. by the :ref:`eventcounter` and :ref:`taskmodule_simplestats`.

-The first available monitoring module is ``privacyidea.lib.monitoringmodules.sqlstats``.
+The first available monitoring module is ``eduMFA.lib.monitoringmodules.sqlstats``.
 It accepts the following additional parameters:

 ``PI_MONITORING_SQL_URI`` can hold an alternative SQL connect string.
 If not specified the